 The schema connection

 Schema markup implemented correctly produces output for two retrieval systems: Google's Knowledge Graph (SEO) and the entity representations inside language models (GEO).
 Most treatments of GEO present it as a completely separate discipline, and in doing so miss this point entirely.
+However, it's misleading to suggest websites require schema to feed Google knowledge graph.
+Schema helps to spell out relationships, but the biggest drivers by far are third party content and triangulated information from trusted hubs across the web.

 Article schema and Organisation schema provide structured signals to Google for rich result eligibility and entity weighting.
 Language models use the same signals to determine whether a source is specific and attributable enough to cite.